emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 The problem is that screen readers rely heavily on what has focus.
 Imagine if you had to start reading at the very top of the page whenever a route in your app changed, instead of just reading the content that is new, or if you weren't able to tell that some content had changed! ember-a11y corrects for that focus problem so that Assistive Technology navigation using focus works correctly.
 From the README:

 > The current implementation of this addon will immediately apply focus to the most relevant piece of content based on actions users take (clicking buttons, links, etc).
-This allows screen readers to catch changes and read the right information, thus providing a much better experience for blind users.
+This allows screen readers to catch changes and read the right information, thus providing a much better experience for screen reader users.

 ## What next?